fpereiro/gotoB/tutorial.md

 Web applications are different from native applications in a few respects:

 - **No installation required**: the user accesses the application directly from the browser, which is already installed.
-- **One application for all devices**: if properly written, a web application can be seamlessly used from mobile and desktop devices.
+- **One application for all devices**: if properly written, a web application can be seamlessly used from both mobile and desktop devices.
 - **It is a service**: instead of storing most of its information on the users' device like native applications do, web applications retrieve and store information on a server that is accessible through an internet connection.

 By merely requiring a device with internet a web browser, and no installation, web applications allow you to reach billions of people with minimal friction.
 And by providing a service that stores information, web applications prevent users from losing data or being locked into a single device; web applications provide an ultimate level of access and mobility to their users.

 ### How does a web application work?

 As we just saw, a web application is an application that runs in a web browser.
 When you click on a link (or write an address in the URL bar of a browser), a web page is loaded.
-This web page contains HTML, CSS and perhaps some js.
+This web page contains HTML, CSS and usually some js.

 The HTML and CSS represent the actual content on the page.
 HTML is what is shown on the page, while the CSS changes the way that the HTML looks. js is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible to write web applications without js.

 HTML, CSS and js are text files, really.
-They have to conform to certain rules (very strict in the case of js), but they are humanly readable and can be opened on any text editor.
+They have to conform to certain rules (very strict ones in the case of js), but they are humanly readable and can be opened on any text editor.

 When you load a web page, an HTML file (which is text that conforms to certain rules, nothing else) may contain further CSS or js inside of it.
 These CSS or js files are also text, also conforming to certain rules.